nodesource/nsolid-openshift/README.md

 #### Create persistent disks

 N|Solid components require persistent storage.
-Kubernetes does not (yet!) automatically handle provisioning of disks consistently across all cloud providers.
+OpenShift does not (yet!) automatically handle provisioning of disks consistently across all cloud providers.
 As such, you will need to manually create the persistent volumes.